awsdocs/amazon-eks-user-guide/doc_source/create-public-private-vpc.md

 ## Next steps<a name="vpc-next-steps"></a>

-After you have created your VPC, you can try the [Getting started with Amazon EKS](getting-started.md) walkthrough, but you can skip the [Create your Amazon EKS cluster VPC](getting-started-console.md#vpc-create) section and use these subnets and security groups for your cluster\.
+After you have created your VPC, you can try the [Getting started with Amazon EKS](getting-started.md) walkthrough\.